trb-transformative-transit-data/tttd/workshop/index.md

 ## Workshop agenda

+Download a more detailed description of the session [here](workshop_files/AP090-TRBAM-workshop-propo-Jun2021.pdf)

 | **Time** | **Item**                                       |
 | -------- | ---------------------------------------------- |
 | 1:30 PM  | Welcome and  Introductions                     |